gingerhot/iruby_gem/README.md

 # IrubyGem

-`iruby_gem` is a pack of lines of codes used to install gems in a Ruby program, especially in a IRuby notebook.
+`iruby_gem` is a pack of lines of code used to install gems in a Ruby program, especially in a IRuby notebook.

 ## Installation